 No error

 As an example, I’ve used one of the most popular free themes for 2018.
 At a quick glance, it may look sharp, which is also the name for the Premium Theme I chose, which was also present in the list of top 10 for Themeforest this year.
-And for the custom theme, I’ve taken the last theme I built for Simplyphp.
+And for the custom theme, I’ve taken the last theme I built for SimplyPHP.

 After putting them through the tools I mentioned above, I found that the Premium Theme suffered the most out of all three because it was inundated with scripts and all the different customization options.
 The free theme was better in terms of speed but it also suffered in terms of poor coding and structure.